-This is the number of premium or commission payers (individuals/entities) upon whom you have submitted business who are new to your practice for either core life or other financial products.
+Buying Entities The number of households, families, pocket books or organizations that purchase your you have submitted business who are new to your practice for either core life or other financial products.
 (Existing clients who make repeat purchases are not included.)
 This is a measure of client-base growth.